 Lamaze quickly rebuilt his reputation and has become one of Canada’s most decorated jumpers, including an individual gold medal at the 2008 Games in Beijing.

-RYDER HESJEDAL (CYCLIST)- Doping Controversy
+RYDER HESJEDAL (CYCLIST)- Doping Incident

-The only Canadian to win a prestigious Grand Tour event when her captured the Giro d’Italia in 2012, Hesjedal was caught up in cycling’s famous doping scandal that made headlines when Lance Armstrong was stripped of all seven of his Tour de France titles.
+The only Canadian to win a prestigious Grand Tour event when he captured the Giro d’Italia in 2012, Hesjedal was caught up in cycling’s famous doping scandal that made headlines when Lance Armstrong was stripped of all seven of his Tour de France titles.
 The United States Anti-Doping Agency alleged Armstrong was the ringleader of an extensive doping program involving erythropoietin (EPO), which is used to stimulate the creation of oxygen-rich red blood cells.

 Disgraced Danish cyclist Michael Rasmussen alleged in his 2013 book “Yellow Fever” that he taught Hesjedal how to take banned substances, including EPO.
 While Hesjedal did not confirm any specific allegation against him, the two-time Olympian said in a statement: “I sincerely apologize for my part in the dark past of the sport.
 I will always be sorry.”